dgerosa/machinelearning4physics_bicocca_2024/pythonsetup.md

 # Getting started: run python

 This class is entirely developed with the python programming language.
-Some python knowledge is requires, see [here](README.md) for some intro resources.
+Some python knowledge is required, see [here](README.md) for some intro resources.
 You have two options:

 ### 1. Unimib virtual machine